 To make the parking lot more secure, he said he’d like to add a gate on either side of the parking lot that would have a driving and walking entrance.

-He proposed safety measures such as additional security cameras at the two customer service counters inside City Hall for the Finance and Community Development departments.
+Other safety measures could include additional security cameras at the two customer service counters inside City Hall for the Finance and Community Development departments.

 “Sometimes people get quite angry and yell and cuss.
 Sometimes they threaten people with violence,” Butterfield said.
 “We thought it would be a good time to let council know that sometimes employees get nervous.
 It would be nice to have enhanced security for peace of mind.”